Ilchaffurin/Pipeline-RBMS/readme.md

 By default, all the files are saved in the `./results` directory.
 In the directory you will find five different directories named as each process:

-* FastQC directory for the quatilty control HTML files before and after trimming and cleaning
+* FastQC for the HTML quatilty control files before and after trimming and cleaning
-* trimmming directory for the fastq file(s) after trimming and cleaning
+* trimmming for the fastq file(s) after trimming and cleaning
-* mapping directory for the index and align directory for STAR and BOWTIE2 process
+* mapping for the index and align directory for STAR and BOWTIE2 process
-* multiQC directory for the HTML file for the final quality rapport
+* multiQC for the HTML file for the final quality rapport
-* bcftools directory with the vcf and cvs files
+* bcftools with the vcf and cvs files for the variant calling process

 #### Convert VCF files into CVS files